 Viruses are master parasites that have adapted to infect many host species.
 Some viruses even use multiple hosts to spread their infections – such as arboviruses that use insects to move their infections to mammalian hosts like humans.
 Understanding how they move...

 In the world of academic science, hiring new faculty members typically follows a predictable pattern: candidates apply individually and are evaluated primarily on their personal achievements.
-What if there was a way to build more collaborative, diverse teams of...
+What if there was a way to build more collaborative teams of scientists from...

-As our climate changes and soil salinity increases in many agricultural areas, finding crops that can thrive in these challenging conditions is crucial.
+As weather patterns shift and soil salinity increases in many agricultural areas, finding crops that can thrive in these challenging conditions is crucial.
 Cultivated tomatoes, while delicious, often struggle in salty soils.
-Their wild cousins, however, have evolved to...
+Their wild cousins, however, have evolved...

 Written by: Matilda Bergsten, Jander Lab REU ResearcherEvery day, millions of cups of coffee are consumed all around the world.
 It is a beverage that is an integral part of the daily routines of many different cultures.Coffee isn’t just popular for its taste.
 Almost...

 Cotton is woven into the very fabric of our lives, from soft T-shirts to comfortable jeans and cozy bedsheets.
-It’s the world’s leading renewable textile fiber and the backbone of a global industry worth billions.As climate change intensifies, cotton farmers face...
+It’s the world’s leading renewable textile fiber and the backbone of a global industry worth billions.As atmospheric disruptions intensify, cotton farmers...

 Imagine a small fruit that tastes like a cross between a tomato and a pineapple, wrapped in its own natural paper lantern.
 That’s the groundcherry (Physalis grisea) – a little-known relative of tomatoes that’s been quietly growing in gardens and...